RYANCOX00/pands-project2021/README.md

 <br />
 <br />

-Initially, the code that was developed provided a summary of the features for each species seperately.
+Initially, the code that I developed provided a summary of the features for each species seperately.
 This proved difficult to compare the species against eachother.
 It was therfore decided that the *df.groupby('Species').describe()* code was more practical for comparison.
 <br />
 <br />
 <br />

 ### Data visualisation
 An approach was initally taken to use matplotlib and numpy arrays to plot the data for the variables.
-Although it was possible to create a function with the variable names as arguements, this still required the programme to recall the function and make many seperate plots which was ineffiecent and required a lot of computation.
-However, once it was decided to use Pandas dataframe and Seaborn plotting became more efficient.
+Although it was possible to create a function and use the variable names as arguements, it was still required to recall the function many times to make seperate plots which was ineffiecent.
+However, once it was decided to use Pandas dataframe and Seaborn, plotting became more efficient.
 <br />
 <br />